 KR: So in the broader US economy, some of those examples include that among people 65 and older, women are twice as likely to live in poverty in retirement than men.
 The pay gap ties directly to that.
 We can close the Social Security savings gap by a third if we close the pay gap.
 And over 56% of children that are living in poverty are living in households headed by women.
 So, not only are we leaving women behind, we are leaving the next generation behind.

-To add some additional color to that after it.
-The economic downturn of the pandemic and the different conversations that have been had…some of that has been talk about childcare, which–don’t get me wrong, it is important–but there’s a narrative there that is actually not true which says that mothers can choose not to work.
-It’s called the ‘myth of secondary income’, which is that mom’s income is just for purses and shoes.
+To add some additional color to that, after the economic downturn of the pandemic and the different conversations that have been had…some of that has been talk about childcare, which–don’t get me wrong, it is important–but there’s a narrative there that is actually not true which says that mothers can choose not to work.
+It’s called the ‘myth of secondary income’, which is that a mom’s income is just for purses and shoes.
 It’s not for things like housing and healthcare and food and all the necessities.
 Here’s what the data shows: in the United States 40% of households with children under the age of 18, moms are the breadwinners.
 There are 16 million bread-winner moms, they support 28 million children.
-So that is our future, 40% of our future labor force, and we actually did some research and what we found was that the breadwinner mom pay gap is the largest pay gap of any cohort in the US workforce.
+So that is our future, 40% of our future labor force, and we actually did some research and what we found was that the breadwinner-mom pay gap is the largest pay gap of any cohort in the US workforce.
 It’s sixty-six cents on the dollar.

 AA: Oh my gosh.
 So this data is a little bit different than what I’ve seen because you’re talking about breadwinner moms as opposed to just the data I’ve seen which is working moms broken down by race.
-But to quality as a breadwinner mom, that means they’re making the majority of the income for the family?
+But to qualify as a breadwinner mom, that means they’re making the majority of the income for the family?

 KR: Yeah, so it’s either the majority or it’s all, which would be a sole breadwinner mom.